Thai Basil Pesto

 ingredients for thai basil pesto.

 • Thai Basil Leaves: This aromatic herb is the star of our pesto, offering a unique flavor with hints of anise and spice.
-If you can’t find Thai basil, you can substitute it with regular sweet basil, though it will change the flavor profile slightly.
+If you can’t find Thai basil, you can substitute it with regular sweet basil, although this will slightly alter the flavor profile.

 • Garlic: Fresh garlic adds a sharp, aromatic punch to the sauce.
 Adjust the amount based on your preference for garlic intensity.